EnforcedPizza/BasikBot/README.md

 ## Contributing

-Thank you for considering contributing to AvaIre!
-The contribution guide can be found in the [AvaIre documentation](https://avairebot.com/docs/contributions).
+Thank you for considering contributing to BasikBot!
+The contribution guide can be found in the [BasikBot documentation](

 ## License

-AvaIre is open-sourced software licensed under the [GNU General Public License v3.0](http://www.gnu.org/licenses/gpl.html).
+BasikBot is open-sourced software licensed under the [GNU General Public License v3.0](http://www.gnu.org/licenses/gpl.html).

 ## Third Party Licenses
 AvaIre relies on the following projects: